jpukg/Jpa-Hibernate/readme.md

 JPA is an open source API, therefore various enterprise vendors such as Oracle, Redhat, Eclipse, etc. provide new products by adding the JPA persistence flavor in them.
 Some of these products(Persistence Provider) include:

-Hibernate, Eclipselink, Toplink, Spring Data JPA, etc.
+Hibernate, Eclipselink(reference implementation of JPA), Toplink, Spring Data JPA, etc.

 ### Warmup ###